yaelFriedmann/chegg-assignment/README.md

 # Chegg-Assignment

 ## Project description:
-Read .dat file with URLs, and retrieve from each URL the questions in the file
+Read .dat file with URLs, scrape and parse the content to get list of questions from each one.

 ## Getting Started
 ### Prerequisites
-You need to install Docker in your machine
+Install Docker in your machine, See [https://docs.docker.com/installation/#installation] for details on setting Docker up for your machine.

 ### Installation
-1. download the folder chegg-target
+Download the folder chegg-docke-installation that is attached in the email

-### Configuration
+### Run the docker
-1. open cmd on the folder path and run:
+cd <path of the chegg-docke-installation folder> and run:
-  1.1  docker build -t chegg-questions:latest .
+  1. docker build -t chegg-questions:latest .
-  1.2  docker run -d  -p 8080:8080 chegg-questions:latest
+  2. docker run -d  -p 8080:8080 chegg-questions:latest
 ## Usage
-1. go to your browser and redirect to http://localhost:8080
+1. Go to your browser and redirect to http://localhost:8080
-2. in the manifest field, insert the URL where your .dat file with your URLs exist
+2. In the manifest field, insert the URL where your .dat file with your URLs exist
-3. if you want specific file types, select in the checkboxes
+3. If you want specific file types, select in the checkboxes
-4. click submit
+4. Click submit
-5. the question list will be open in a table
+5. The question list will be presented on the screen

 ### About the project
-1. the request to retrieve the questions has timeout, you can change the timeout in the properties file
+1. The request to retrieve the questions has timeout, you can change the timeout in the properties file (src\main\resources\application.properties)
-2. the project was written in java spring boot application
+2. The project was written in java spring boot application
-3. all the requests are processed multithread
+3. All the requests are processed multithread
-4. If csv line fields don’t contains 3 fields in the same order (id, text, type), this question won't be retrieve
+4. If csv line fields don’t contain 3 fields in the same order (id, text, type), this question won't be retrieve

 ### Logging
-If there is any error, the "error" page will be open, for now, I didn't add logger
+If there is any error, the "error" page will be open, TODO – add logger

 ### Testing
-need to be added...
+TODO – add tests